 The work

-This is not about adding further strategies or optimising performance.
-It involves understanding the patterns that organise how you think, respond, and relate, and working with them at the level where they actually operate.
+This is not about acquiring additional strategies for optimisation or performance.
+It is about understanding the patterns that shape how you think, relate, and organise your life, and working with them where they actually operate, not just where they're visible.

 → Read more about how the work is approached